andygrove/how-query-engines-work/rust/examples/distributed-query/README.md

 ## Using Kubernetes

-NOTE: these instructions are out of date.
+NOTE: these instructions are out of date and will be updated prior to the 0.3.0 release.

 ## Prerequisites